AntoineRondelet/uxss-vulnerabilities-research/uxssDB/README.md

 | Freeze browsers' process with alert()/synchronous XMLHTTPRequest due to JavaScript's single-threaded nature |  | Internet Explorer |  |  | CVE-2015-0072: https://blog.innerht.ml/ie-uxss/ |

 ### Conclusion

+- We leanrt many things about web dev in this project: marquee html tag, X-XSS-PROTECTION, Many security mechanism, many attack scenarios, we also saw most of (not to say all) notions that have been presented this semester in this course (clickjacking, XSS, CSRF, UI timing attacks and so on) while we studied the previous attacks in the CVE record,

+What we conclude from this study: UXSS will always occur/new vulns will always be found... --> Many =/= platforms, iOS, Android, Laptop (=/= OS) and so on + Browsers are extremely complicated software.
+The area for attackers to exploit potential vulnerabilities is really big (many things that can be exploited by attackers --> extensions, =/= internal components of the browser, third party component (cf: Blink/Webkit for instance), and so on...).
+The diversity of attacks is really really big.
+We though it would be easy to come up with patterns used to bypass the SoP, but it was not as simple as that.
+Some patterns can be detected, but this is not as obvious as we first thought.
+We learnt a lot, we are not a team specilized/familiar with web development, but througout this study we were able to learn many things about UXSS attacks and about web development in general.
+Moreover, while browsers provide users with a way to access resources plublished on the Web, they also ambed a very large number of features that make our web surfing way more agreable.
+In addition, they implement all sort of security mechanisms to prevent our personal/sensitive data from being accessed leaked out.
+Nevertheless, some of these mechanisms can be bypassed by attackers.
+Thus, these malicious users can tehn gain access to victim's sensitive data.
+That is the reason why web application developpers should not rely on browsers to secure their customer's data.
+Security on the web has to be handled and taken into consideration by everyone.
+Web app devs should define strict CSPs, use HTTPONLY cookies to prevent some javascript code from accessing them, do frame busting using the X-FRAME-OPTIONS header, use session IDs for a small amount of time, be careful with quick change of IP address when a user uses a webservice (at login and so on), use strong keys and encryption scheme for encrypted communications (see the paper "How DH fails in practice"), and keep on following the news in the web security areas while keeping their security infrastructure up to date.

+To go further: Browsers developers might need to handle discrepancies in network traffic (see paper of SCA based on packet size), since personal data can also be leaked out further to network analysis of a passive attacker.
+So, despite all encrytpion and security mechanisms that are being implemented by browser developers, they might need to go a step further and hide our network trace to keep our data completelly safe. + (See paper about DH "How DH fails in practice" --> browser developers need to do a perpetual surveillance of what's going on in the security area and stop supporting deprecated Encryption schemeand so on.)

 [TODO]
 Say how many UXSS attacks we studied, and try to classify all these attacks into groups in order to get some insightful statistics and try to get the most used vulnerabilities to carry out UXSS attacks.